lorini/cube.js/README.md

 Demo
 ----

-You can find an non-working version here : http://gulian.fr/cube.js/
+You can find an almost working version here : http://gulian.fr/cube.js/
 > Rotate the cube with arrow keys Luke

 How-to